filecoin-project/devgrants/open-grant-proposals/FS3_S3_compatible_storage_gateway.md

 Yes

 # Project Description

-Please describe exactly what you are planning to build.
-Make sure to include the following:

-- Start with the need or problem you are trying to solve with this project.
-- Describe why your solution is going to adequately solve this problem.

-This section should be 2-3 paragraphs long.

 S3 as a wildly used industry object storage technology is adopt by many clients nowadays.
 Most of the cloud user getting used to S3 SDK for providing service like, web site hosting, machine learning data storage, video content editing, from TB level to PB level.